isabella232/Deploy-Scripts/Labtech/advanced/ReadMe.md

 <table style="align:center"><colgroup><col width="624" /></colgroup>
 	<tbody>
 		<tr>
-			<td bgcolor="#ccffff">This document assumes that you have read the prerequisites for the Roaming Client and all necessary firewall ports have been opened as documented in <a href="https://docs.opendns.com/product/msp/prerequisites/">this support article.</a>  Please note that all customer Internal Domains must be entered first before deploying the Roaming Client.
+			<td bgcolor="#ccffff">You must enter all customer internal domains before deploying the Umbrella roaming client.
 Failure to do so will cause problems with accessing internal resources.
-This is done in the Dashboard by navigating to Configuration > System Settings > Internal Domains.
-For details about what needs to be in this list, please see <a href="https://docs.opendns.com/product/msp/appendix-d-internal-domains/">this support article</a>.
+To do this, in the Umbrella dashboard navigate to Settings > Internal Domains and enter domains as required.
+For details about what needs to be in this list, please see  <a href="https://docs.umbrella.com/product/msp/appendix-d-internal-domains/">this support article</a>.
 			</td>
 		</tr>
 	</tbody>
 </table>
 </div>
-To download the script, you can find the [full script here](https://github.com/opendns/Deploy-Scripts/blob/master/Labtech/advanced/Deploy_OpenDNS_Umbrella_Client-advanced.xml).
-If you aren't familiar with GitHub, we recommend importing the script properly by clicking on the ‘Raw’ button as shown below:
+To download the script, you can find the [full script here](https://github.com/opendns/Deploy-Scripts/blob/master/Labtech/advanced/Deploy_Umbrella_Client-advanced.xml).
+If you aren't familiar with GitHub, we recommend importing the script properly by clicking <strong>Raw</strong>.

 <table style="width:100%">
 	<tbody>